eponra/flatpack/BOM.md

   - https://www.aliexpress.com/item/4000062956240.html
   - 280pcs in the set, only M3

-**All In thats 335,14€.
+**All-in-all that's 335,14€.
 All that is without postage or customs, so this price could still fluctuate a tad.**

 Also, you could maybe save a few bucks left and right.
 It doesnt have to be gdstime fans for example, and a 120W PSU will also do the job.
 With that out